DigitalProductionExampleLibrary/ALab/docs/src/pages/documentation.md

 ## File / Asset Structure (Entities & Fragments)

-At Animal Logic, we organise files into "`Entities` & `Fragments`" Libraries.
+At Netflix Animation Studios, we organise files into "`Entities` & `Fragments`" Libraries.

 > Note: If we weren't using a custom asset resolver internally, we would probably use two `PXR_AR_DEFAULT_SEARCH_PATH`s (pointing to `/entity` and `/fragment`) to make asset identification very simple.